FatemehRafiei/Silk-Road-Tourism-Spillovers-Spatial-Bayesian-Durbin-Model/README.md

-# 📚 Construction of Geographic, Trade, and Cultural Proximity Matrices
-## and Bayesian Spatial Durbin Model Workflow for Tourism Spillover Analysis
+# 📚 Bayesian Spatial Durbin Model workflow for tourism spillover analysis using geographic, trade, and cultural matrices

 This repository accompanies the paper:

-**“Construction of geographic, trade, and cultural proximity matrices and Bayesian Spatial Durbin Model workflow for tourism spillover analysis”**
+**“Bayesian Spatial Durbin Model workflow for tourism spillover analysis using geographic, trade, and cultural matrices”**

 This work is part of the project: